Mr. Probz

-Dennis Princewell Stehr (born May 15, 1984), better known by his stage name Mr. Probz, is a Dutch music producer, singer and singer-songwriter.
+Dennis Princewell Stehr (born May 15, 1984), known professionally as Mr. Probz, is a Dutch record producer, singer and rapper.

-He became known for the songs Drivin, Sukkel voor de liefde, Nothing Really Matters and his collaborations with many hip-hop artists from the United States.
-In 2013, Mr. Probz made his breakthrough to the general public with the guitar ballad Waves.
-In 2014, Mr. Probz also released the Waves remix by German DJ Robin Schulz.
-With both versions, Mr. Probz reached the No. 1 position on the charts in 51 countries.
-The single was nominated for a Grammy.
+He became known for the songs "Drivin'", "Sukkel voor de liefde", "Nothing Really Matters", and his collaborations with American hip hop acts.
+He made his mainstream breakthrough with his 2013 guitar ballad "Waves", which was remixed by German DJ Robin Schulz the following year.
+The remix peaked at number one in the charts of the United Kingdom, Germany, Norway, and Scotland.
 Mr. Probz became the first Dutch artist to achieve one billion streams on Spotify.

-As founder of music label Left Lane Recordings, Mr. Probz is involved in writing, producing and releasing music.
-In the past, the singer has worked on both Dutch and English music.
-He has collaborated with Chris Brown, 50 Cent, Anderson Paak, Afrojack, Armin van Buuren, Hardwell, Galantis and Dolly Parton, among others.
-In addition, Mr. Probz is active as an entrepreneur in real estate, among other things.
+He has collaborated with Chris Brown, 50 Cent, Anderson .Paak, Afrojack, Armin van Buuren, Hardwell, Galantis and Dolly Parton, among others.
+In addition, Probz has been involved in real estate, and founded the record label Left Lane Recordings.